 Inside the Monument

-Visitors with pedestal reservations will have access to the museum and various levels of the pedestal.
-Visitors with crown reservations will have access to the museum, various levels of the pedestal and to the crown of the statue.
-Throughout the museum, visitors can use the self-guided audio tour which is available with headsets and volume control.
-A descriptive audio tour is available for specifically for visitors who are blind or with low vision.
-There are several tactile displays in the lobby and museum.
-For a detailed description of how to navigate within the momument, visit our Physical Mobility within the Pedestal page.
-If you are travelling with a service animal, please visit our Service Animals page.
+Visitors with pedestal reservations will have access to various levels of the pedestal.
+Visitors with crown reservations will have access to the various levels of the pedestal and to the crown of the statue.
+While visiting the Statue of Liberty, emergency warnings and fire alarms are equipped with strobe (flashing) lights.
+For a detailed description of how to navigate within the monument, visit our Physical Mobility within the Pedestal page.
+If you are traveling with a service animal, please visit our Service Animals page.